 Becomes the largest stockist of Zanerobe’s popular “Sureshot” pant, selling over 1,000 pairs in 1 store in 1 year; the birth of the men`s jogger trend.

-Launches a denim drive encouraging customer to trade-in their old jeans in support of local homeless shelters & organizations, which represents the early makings of our new Wear Love Recycle program.
+Launches a denim drive encouraging customer to trade-in their old jeans in support of local homeless shelters & organizations.

 High Snobiety lists Over the Rainbow in their “Top 15 of the Best Denim Stores on Earth”